-So you’re headed to The Big Easy but only have 48 hours to spare?
-Don’t worry you can do a lot in New Orleans in just two days.
+So you’re headed to The Big Easy but only have 2 days to spare?
+Don’t worry you can do a lot with 48 hours in New Orleans.
 I visited New Orleans with my girlfriend for the weekend and we were able to eat our hearts out, hear great music, learn about the history of New Orleans, and a have a little ghost and vampire fun.
 Heading to New Orleans with kids?
 Here are 10 Things to Do in New Orleans with Kids.

 How I Got to New Orleans

 I luckily scored a penny fare on Spirit Airlines by using Skyscanner to find flights for my trip.
 Download their free app here.
 Spirit will randomly have flights for one penny and you can book them online or at the airport and only pay the taxes for the flight.
 If you book at the airport you will save the $19.99 passenger usage fee that is applied each way, so just under $39.98 on a round trip flight per person.
 Since I was traveling for the weekend I could easily fit everything I needed in a bag that fits under the seat and flies for free.
 Here are tips on maximizing savings while flying Spirit Airlines.

 We visited New Orleans in mid-August and it is one of the slowest months for NOLA travel, mainly due to the hot weather.
 As Floridians the weather isn’t something we aren’t used to so we gladly enjoyed less crowds and lower prices on lodging.
 It ended up not even being that hot but there were some afternoon showers.

 We rented this Airbnb that was about 10 minutes from the French Quarter.
 It was a duplex and the owner lived in the unit next door.
 New to Airbnb?
 Sign up here and save $40 on your first stay.
 If you’re nervous about renting an Airbnb, don’t be, here are 8 tips for a great Airbnb experience.